adrianariton/hephaestus/README.md

 *integrate_polyfrac* returns a string which has the full function.
 It might not work for polynomials with non-real solutions.

+## Future of Hephaestus

+Hephaestus aims to be able to handle large data, and to be used for model training.

-A future update will contain
+### A future update will contain
 - Advanced solution finding algorithms for polynomials
 - Advanced solution finding for simple functions
 - Advanced integration
+- Parralelization and grouping for tensors, as well as naming dimensions